Product School

 • Move the PRD to someplace more public so that others can see what you’re thinking in one place.

-• Make sure to get your team’s questions, input, etc. and document it on the PRD
+• Make sure to get your team’s questions, input, etc. and document it in the PRD template

 • At this point, note any good ideas, and if they’re not right for this initial version, still record them in the icebox